-Number of transplant operations in New Zealand from 2008– current published on the Organ Donation New Zealand website.
+General statistics about organ donation and transplantation in New Zealand from 2008–current, published on the Organ Donation New Zealand website.

 The United Network for Organ Sharing (UNOS) publishes the latest numbers of people waiting for transplants in the USA and transplant operations on its homepage.

 To ‘Opt in’ or ‘Opt out’? – Organ donation in the UK, this is a 2008 summary of arguments for and against ‘opt in’ and ‘opt out’ organ donation.